gdlc/STAT_COMP/POWER_AND_TYPE-I_ERROR.md

 In cases where we know the sampling distribution of the test statistic, power and Type-I error rate can be computed anlythically.
 However, in many cases we don't know the sampling distribution of the test statistic; in these cases we can estimate power and type-I error rate using Monte Carlo simulations.

-In a MC study we replicate the sampling process (in this case the process that generates the test statistic) a very large number of times each time applying so that the empirical proportions provide a good approximation to the underlying probabilities (or expected rates).
+In a MC study we replicate the sampling process (in this case the process that generates the test statistic) a very large number of times, each time applying  the decision rules.
+We count how many times we reject.
+If we are simulating under H0, the rejection rate estimates type-I error rate.
+If we are simulating under Ha, the empirical rejection rate is an estimate of hte power of the experiment.

 The example below illustrates how to estimate power using a simpe linear regression model as an example.

 #### Example

-Power and error rates depend on three main factors: (i) sample size, (ii) the signal-to-noise ratio, and (iii) the test statistics and the decision rule used to reject H0.
+Power and error rates depend on three main factors: (i) sample size, (ii) the size of the effect relative to the variance of the noise (i.e., signal-to-noise ratio), and (iii) the test statistics and the decision rule used to reject H0.

+The following example evaluates rejection rate for a simple linear model.
+The R2 parameter controls the signal to noise ratio (R2/(1-R2)), R2=0 simulates from the null, R2>0 simulates from Ha.

 ```r
   R2=0.01 # Model R-sq.